cilium/cilium/Documentation/operations/upgrade.rst

   Cilium itself.
 This support was complicated and error prone, so the support is now deprecated.
 The following guide provides alternatives for running Cilium with Etcd: :ref:`k8s_install_etcd`.
+* Cilium now respects the port specified as part of the etcd configuration, rather than defaulting it to that of the service when the address matches a Kubernetes service DNS name.
+Additionally, Kubernetes service DNS name to ClusterIP translation is now automatically enabled for etcd (if necessary); the ``etcd.operator`` ``kvstore-opt`` option is now a no-op and has been removed.

 Removed Options
 ~~~~~~~~~~~~~~~